Harvey Logan: Outlaw life

 Two friends of Curry's, A.S.
 Lohman and Frank Plunkett, paid a $500 bond for Curry's release.
-Landusky's daughter Elfie later claimed it was Curry's brother, Lonny, with whom she had been involved.
+Landusky's stepdaughter Elfie later claimed it was Curry's brother, Lonny, with whom she had been involved.
 However, the confession came much too late.
 On December 27, 1894, Curry caught Landusky at a local saloon and hit Landusky, stunning him.
 Curry, evidently believing the fight was over, began walking away.
 Landusky pulled his pistol and began threatening Curry, who was unarmed.
 Curry's friend and his brother's partner, Jim Thornhill, gave Curry his pistol.
 Landusky's gun jammed and Curry shot him dead.

 Curry was arrested, but was released at an inquest when it was judged that he acted in self-defense.
 However, a formal trial was set.
 Curry believed he would not get a fair trial because the judge was close friends with Landusky.
 For this reason, Curry left town.